diegomrobledo679/open-interpreter-ts/README.md

    node dist/index.js
    ```

-After installation you can also launch the UI directly via the bundled command:
+After installation you can also launch **Cyrah**, an interactive menu that lets
+you start the interpreter in different modes:

 ```bash
 npx cyrah
 ```

+Choose **Launch UI** to open the browser interface or **Start CLI Interpreter**
+to run completely in the terminal.

 ## Configuration via Environment Variables